Memoirs of an Assassin

 Pages: 160

-After leaving military service, he established himself as a security and crisis management consultant.
-Since 2012, he has run his own security consultancy, that has supported global companies and NGOs across Asia and the Middle East.
-With over 20 years of experience in the field, he has traveled extensively and supported clients during and after a range of complex crisis events.
+After leaving military service in 2002, Grant established himself as a security and crisis management consultant.
+Since 2012, he has run his own security consulting company, supporting global companies and NGOs across Asia and the Middle East.
+With over 24 years of experience in the field, he has travelled extensively and supported clients during and after a wide range of complex crisis events.

-Grant is an established author, having written more than 10 non-fiction books on security and crisis management.
-This is his first work of fiction.
+Grant is an established author, having written more than ten non-fiction books on travel security and crisis management.
+These books are available on the Spartan9 website.
+Memoirs of an Assassin is his first work of fiction.